Cryptogenic/MD5-Magic-File-Generator/README.md

 I created this tool because I went to abuse a type juggling vulnerability in a CTF challenge, however after doing some researching I couldn't find any tools to generate your own magic hashes, only small strings that produced magic hashes.
 This tool could be helpful in a CTF toolbox, but could also be used for pentesting other systems outside a CTF environment that may improperly compare file hashes.

 ## Getting Started
 Below are some instructions to get the project building on your machine.
 A bash script is also provided to easily build the project.
-Commands in the setup unstructions assume you run a debian-based system!
+Commands in the setup instructions assume you run a debian-based system!

 ### Prerequisites
 - Golang